 Is everywhere accessible?
 Not entirely.

-As a city that has grown organically over hundreds of years, with numerous historic buildings, there are simply some limits to accessibility that can’t be fixed with the best will in the world.
-But a wheelchair should prove no obstacle to travelling around the city and enjoying all the sights.
+As a city that’s grown organically over centuries, with numerous historic buildings, some limits to accessibility remain that can’t be fixed with the best will in the world.
+But a wheelchair should prove no obstacle to travelling around Vienna and enjoying all the sights.

-- Every subway station (at least, every one I’ve been too) has lifts.
-Some may be closed for maintenance, of course, though this is rare in my experience.
+- Access to all subway stations is possible via ramps or lifts.
+Some lifts may be temporarily closed for maintenance, of course, though this is rare in my experience.
 All major transport hubs, like the airport, are built with accessibility in mind

-- Most trams and buses are now low-level, often with raised street platforms at stops and deployable ramps, so you can get on board without having to climb steps
+- Most municipal trams and all municipal buses are now low-level, often with raised street platforms at stops and deployable ramps, so you can get on board easily

-- These trams and buses (and the newer city trains) have dedicated spaces for wheelchairs.
+- Most municipal trams and buses (and the newer city trains) have dedicated spaces for wheelchairs.
 A few older vehicles still ply their trade around Vienna, where space is a little more limited

 - Kerbs are also commonly ramped with frequent pedestrian crossings

 - Disabled parking spaces are common in car parks and around many tourist sites